-4.1 The Round 7 Questionnaire
+4.1 The Round 9 Questionnaire

-The Round 7 questionnaire has been developed by the Questionnaire Committee after reviewing the findings and feedback obtained in previous Rounds, and securing input on preferred new topics from a host of donors, analysts, and users of the data.
-As in previous Rounds, about two-thirds of the items from the Round 6 questionnaire remain the same, and about one-third are new items.
-In identifying new survey topics, the Questionnaire Committee sought to align the instrument with the global development agenda by incorporating topics that speak to the Sustainable Development Goals (SDGs) that were adopted by the United Nations General Assembly in 2015.
-Some of the new survey topics in the R7 questionnaire include: Safety and Security; State capacity; Migration; Closing spaces; Inclusion; Climate change and, the Middle class.
+The Round 9 questionnaire has been developed by the Questionnaire Committee after reviewing the findings and feedback obtained in previous Rounds, and securing input on preferred new topics from a host of donors, analysts, and users of the Afrobarometer data.
+As in previous survey Rounds, about two-thirds of the items from the Round 8 questionnaire remain the same, and about one-third are new items.
+The R9 questionnaire will keep track of the Afrobarometer's modules developed over the past Rounds: economy, state of democracy, electoral integrity; populism and social cohesion.